 The Group tests annually whether goodwill has suffered any impairment, in accordance with the accounting policy stated in Note 2.
 The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.
 These calculations require the use of estimates (see Note 7).
+Value in use determination is sensitive to changes in the operating profit assumption and discount rate applied.
 No impairment charge has been recognized over the periods presented.

-As at December 31, 2016, the goodwill is allocated to cash generating units corresponding to the following operating / geographical segments::
+As at December 31, 2017, the goodwill is allocated to cash generating units corresponding to the following operating / geographical segments:

-Mining activity - Africa 624
+Mining activity - Africa

-Water activity - Africa 1,597
+Water activity - Africa 1,816

-Mining activity - North America 8,450
+Mining activity - North America

-Mining activity - Asia-Pacific 7,353
+Mining activity - Asia-Pacific 7,942

-Mining activity - South America 64,422
+Mining activity - South America 65,453

-Mining activity - Europe 3,956
+Mining activity - Europe 4,175

-Total goodwill as at December 31 86.401
+Total goodwill as at December 31, 89,169